SCIM

 In this post, we looked at the need for SCIM and how it simplifies directory sync operations.
 We also looked at a demo of integrating SCIM with a custom Python app, showcasing how user data is seamlessly synced using Okta’s provisioning capabilities.

 By adopting SCIM, companies can enhance security, streamline user management, and reduce the overhead on IT teams.
-For more in depth information on SCIM, do check out our SCIM guide.

 No items found.